efieleke/CommandLib/README.md

 Example Usage
 ----
-A sample project is included that moves two simulated robots.
+A sample project is included that moves a simulated robot arm.
 It demonstrates how to author a naturally asynchronous Command, and makes use of ParallelCommands, SequentialCommands, PeriodicCommand, TimeLimitedCommand and RetryableCommand.

-Future plans
+Other Languages
 ----
-Ports to C++ and Java are forthcoming.
+A port to C++ exists, available here: https://github.com/efieleke/CommandLibForCPP.git.
+A Java version is forthcoming.

 Author
 ----